 Carhenge has been preserved by Friends of Carhenge, a local group, now owns and maintains it.
 Reinders donated the 10 acres of land where Carhenge is located.
 They have added a paved parking lot, picnic tables, and an educational display board.
 Additional sculptures have been erected at the site, known as the Car Art Reserve.

 Carhenges’ uniqueness, novelty, and unusual components continue to draw the attention of film and television production crews as well as over 80,000 tourists from all over the world.

 Friends of Carhenge

 Linoma Beach Lighthouse

-About four miles Northeast of Ashland, Nebraska is Linoma Beach on the Platte River.
-The resort opened in July of 1924 and as part of its maritime theme, constructed a 100 foot tall lighthouse in 1939.
-Complete with spiral staircase to the top observation deck, it is said at one point the lighthouse was fitted for overnight guests, with plumbing, stoves and windows above the first story.
+About four miles Northeast of Ashland, Nebraska, is Linoma Beach on the Platte River.
+The resort opened in July of 1924 and, as part of its maritime theme, constructed a 100-foot tall lighthouse in 1939.
+Complete with a spiral staircase to the top observation deck, it is said at one point the lighthouse was fitted for overnight guests, with plumbing, stoves, and windows above the first story.